miklevin/MikeLev.in/_posts/2025-09-29-the-roomba-mike-refactor.md

 the time now relies on the *web full stack* just for a command-line tool and I'll never get over that irony, haha!
 JupyterLab has NodeJS back in there somewhere too and the Jekyll static site generator I use uses Ruby under the covers.
-The old Java JRE is in there somewhere too recently, maybe Selenium browser automation.
+The old Java JRE is in there somewhere too recently I think for plantuml.
 It's always something you don't like that has to be in the picture but what do you care if it's under the hood?

 "But that's just exactly what Docker does, shove it all under the hood so you don't have to think about it" you say.
 True but it does it with a big binary